Erdenebayar2/Higher_Inductive_Invariants/README.md

 # Computing Higher Inductive Invariant Inequalities

-This repository contains a prototype implementation of algorithms for computing and generating higher-order inductive invariants for simple loops.
+This repository contains a prototype implementation of algorithms for computing and generating higher inductive invariants for simple loops.

 The algorithms are implemented in SageMath and use QEPCAD for quantifier elimination where required.